stephanbcbauer/api-hub/README.md

 The API Hub repository is designed to streamline the process of documenting APIs across multiple repositories within the Tractus-X organization.
 By automatically identifying OpenAPI specifications from GitHub releases, this repository ensures that the Swagger UI documentation is always up-to-date and accessible via GitHub Pages.

+## Usage

+In order to take advantage of api-hub automation and host your API please adhere your project to our [TRG 1.10 - Hosting API](https://eclipse-tractusx.github.io/docs/release/trg-1/trg-1-10)

 ## Directory Structure

 ```bash